 But it takes a lot to get from point A to point B, and even once you start seeing hints of this advanced behavior, it doesn’t mean Baby will always be a model citizen for sharing.
 One of the best ways for children in this in-between stage to learn how to better play with other children is to – and this may come as no surprise – play with other children.
-It will also take a lot of observation, encouragement, and coaching from you to help him develop in this direction.
+It will also take a lot of observation, encouragement, and coaching from you to help them develop in this direction.
 But what exactly can you do to help?

 What’s going on developmentally?